Unfold our FTC disclosure melodrama here. The following article was last updated on Dec 3, 2025 ...

 Variations: Aleko | Black Widow | House Deals

-Anyone with more robust means of transportation, especially regarding horsepower and towing capacity, likely has a suspension to handle this next piece of kit.
+Anyone with more robust means of transportation, especially regarding horsepower and towing capacity, likely has the suspension to handle this next piece of tow hitch kit.
 The equipment I'm referring to is that of hitch-mounted motorcycle carriers.
 Perhaps less grab-and-go ready compared to all things prior, it does one-up the front wheel chock in that the entire motorcycle gets a lift.

 The process is simple, really.
-Like any other towing accessory, the platform plugs directly into the receiver before being secured with its respective locking pin.
-A ramp is then attached before the bike is wheeled into a pre-configured (adjustable) chock.
+Like any other towing accessory, the platform plugs directly into the receiver before you secure it with its respective locking pin.
+Then you attach a ramp before wheeling the bike into a pre-configured (adjustable) chock.
 Two pairs of eyelets await ratchet straps and once taut, you're ready to roll.

-Offering significantly more maneuverability, quick release ramps and built-in securing points insure stable placement.
+Offering significantly more maneuverability, quick-release ramps and built-in securing points ensure stable placement.
 Depending on the size of your motorcycle, a lighter chassis such as those typical to some dual-sport profiles means twin rails are often feasible (haul two bikes).
 If it's capable of pulling even a small toy hauler, it's a contender for these easy-access installs.

 Our Take On "Pocket Towing Apparatus"

 My inspiration for this article arrived while reading Ted Simon's Dreaming of Jupiter.
-On some muddy road in a far off land, his bike became disabled when an integral bolt failed before being lost in the muck.
+On some muddy road in a far off land, his bike quit when an integral bolt failed and he lost it in the muck.
 A truck driver agreed to tow him to the next town ... by tying a rope to the bike while its owner rode it as if water skiing.

-Not that anyone should expect a driver to be carrying it with them but, thirty pounds of tin would've saved them both a lot of headache.
-All the better if the bike was completely suspended on the slightly pricier platform.
+Not that anyone should expect a driver to be carrying it with them but thirty pounds of tin would've saved them both a lot of headaches.
+Even better, completely suspend the bike on the slightly pricier platform.
 Both are fast to rig and more than up to the task.

 So take your pick!
 Regardless of which bike towing gear is a better fit for your car, truck, SUV, van or bus, having it at the ready is a responsible first step.
 You never know when you, a friend (or nemesis) might need on-demand transport away from mother nature's elements ... or the bar.